armujahid/tyk-docs/tyk-docs/content/tyk-on-prem/installation/debian-ubuntu/debian-ubuntu.md

 {{< note >}}
 **Requirements**

-Before installing the Tyk components in the order below, you need to first install Redis and MongoDB.
+Before installing the Tyk components in the order below, you need to first install Redis and MongoDB/SQL.
 {{< /note >}}

 ## Getting Started